nfdi4cat/repo4cat/README.md

 1. **Scope of work:** area for collaboration in projects that involve multiple institutions.
 2. **Creation of the project:** access to this dataverse must be requested from administrators (write a short message with the project name via "Contact" button there: https://repository.nfdi4cat.org/dataverse/projects .
 Administartors will create a new dataverse "Your Project Name" with the identifier (URL) **".../project-your-project-name"** and will set one person as a local administrator there (via special group, see "User groups" below ).
 This person will manage after that the access rights for this specific dataverse - who can access, what will be allowed to do, etc. (via "Edit -> Permissions" buttons).
 3. **User groups:** every project must have specific user groups, which are administrated by local administrators of this dataverse (==project).
-Naming for the user groups - must be created from the prefix **"ug-prj-"**, group name and related role, like **"ug-prj-your-project-name-admins"** and **"ug-prj-your-project-name-curators"** with related permissions.
-The first group "...-admins" will be created by the repository main administrators (Support team) and one person will be added to this group - the person, who has asked about the new project.
+Naming for the user groups - must be created from the prefix **"ug-prj-"**, group name and related role, like **"ug-prj-your-project-name-admin"** and **"ug-prj-your-project-name-curator"** with related permissions.
+The first group "...-admin" will be created by the repository main administrators (Support team) and one person will be added to this group - the person, who has asked about the new project.
 More detailed information about avaialble roles and permissions you can find above under [useful links](#useful-links).
-4. **New users:** will be managed by the local administrators of the project (user group **"ug-prj-your-project-name-admins"**) via specific user groups like **"ug-prj-your-project-name-curators"** for curators or user groups with other roles (see "User groups" above).
+4. **New users:** will be managed by the local administrators of the project (user group **"ug-prj-your-project-name-admin"**) via specific user groups like **"ug-prj-your-project-name-curator"** for curators or user groups with other roles (see "User groups" above).
-5. **Access rights:** will be managed by the local administrators of the project (user group **"ug-prj-your-project-name-admins"**) via specific user groups (see "User groups" above).
+5. **Access rights:** will be managed by the local administrators of the project (user group **"ug-prj-your-project-name-admin"**) via specific user groups (see "User groups" above).

 Example: ...